smola93/CurrencyExchangeWebService/readme.md

 -

-The website allows you to convert the following currencies:
+Service allows you to convert the following currencies:

 1. Euro (code: "eur")